 HTSB has the funding for an Executive Director, four licensing specialists, a secretary, and two office assistants.
-Due to the Executive Director retiring, and an office clerk resigning, HTSB did not have a full staff.
-HTSB staff continues to strive to fully cover all areas of HTSB work: educator preparation, licensure, professional development, and professional fitness.
-HTSB anticipates being fully staffed by November 1, 2022.
+HTSB staff continues to strive to fully cover all areas of HTSB work: educator preparation, licensure, professional development, professional fitness, and new initiatives such as registered teacher apprenticeships.